The Gap (NYSE:GPS) Given New $27.00 Price Target at Morgan Stanley

-The Gap (NYSE:GPS) had its price objective raised by investment analysts at Morgan Stanley from $25.00 to $27.00 in a research note issued on Thursday, Benzinga reports.
-The firm currently has an “equal weight” rating on the apparel retailer’s stock.
-Morgan Stanley’s target price would suggest a potential upside of 7.02% from the company’s current price.
+The Gap (NYSE:GPS) had its price target increased by stock analysts at Morgan Stanley from $25.00 to $27.00 in a note issued to investors on Wednesday, Benzinga reports.
+The firm presently has an “equal weight” rating on the apparel retailer’s stock.
+Morgan Stanley’s price target indicates a potential upside of 4.94% from the company’s previous close.

 About The Gap